zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 decentralized Blockchain is that they will be distributed to many computers and also be available for anyone to see at all times.
-Ethereum's Smart Contract platform is one of the most popular methods of implementing NFTs because it is a popular chain with strong developer tooling.
+Ethereum's Smart Contract platform is one of the most popular methods of implementing NFTs because it is a strong chain with strong developer tooling.
 Assuming the Smart Contract is correctly implemented, once an NFT is established on the Blockchain, a sense of scarcity, genuineness, and permanence emerges leading to NFT markets where people buy, sell, and trade NFTs as assets.